clojure-emacs/cider/README.md

       (concat (car names) "." (cadr names) "> ")))
   ```

-* By default, interactive commands that require a symbol will prompt for the
-  symbol, with the prompt defaulting to the symbol at point.
-You can set
-  `cider-prompt-for-symbol` to nil to instead try the command with the symbol at
-  point first, and only prompt if that fails.

 * You can control the <kbd>TAB</kbd> key behavior in the REPL via the
 `cider-repl-tab-command` variable.
 While the default command
 `cider-repl-indent-and-complete-symbol` should be an adequate choice for